ChengluJin/8bit_datapath_AES/README.md

 # 8bit_datapath_AES
 This is a hardware implementation of AES (Advanced Encryption Standard)[1] algorithm written in Verilog.
 Because the datapath is 8-bit wide, the overall design is very compact.
 The architecture was published in [2].
 The SBox is taken from Canright's optimal construction [3].
 Please read these two papers for the details of my implementation.

+How to run the code?

+1. Start Modelsim and enter the directory that contains all the implementaion files.
+2. Type "source tb.tcl" in the command line of Modelsim.
+3. You should be able to see the waveform now.
+(You can change the test vectors in aes_tb.v)

 Future plans:

 1. Extend the current implementation (AES-128) to AES-256, which I am currently working on.